BhaktaBhusanDas/JenkinsSetupUsingTerraform/README.md

 ```
 http://<EC2_PUBLIC_IP_OR_DNS>:8080
 ```
-Retrieve the initial admin password from the instance, then proceed with Jenkins setup and plugin installation.
+Use the admin username and password that you mentioned in the`terraform.tfvars`.